Castres, Tarn tourism & sightseeing

-Visit Castres (Midi-Pyrenees, France)
+Visit Castres (Midi-Pyrenees, France)Photo Gallery

-The highlight of a visit to castres is undoubtedly the view of the houses along the River Agout - a very pretty stretch of houses which were once home to leather tanneries and cloth dying industries.
-The houses and their balconies positively overhang the river while direct access to the river is provided by exits at the lower level.
+Your visit will be based in the oldest part of the town, along the river and Place Jean Jaures.
+The highlight of a visit to Castres is undoubtedly the view of the houses along the River Agout, a very pretty row of houses which were once home to leather tanneries and cloth dying industries.

+These houses and their balconies overhang the Argout river in the town centre while direct access to the river is provided by exits from the houses at the lower level.
 Note that the houses look even more impressive at night when they are lit up than they do during the day.

 The Goya Museum and the Jaures Museum